couchbase-examples/edge-server-meal-order-sample-app/README.md

     - economyinventory.json
     - economymeal.json

 *  Follow [instructions](https://docs.couchbase.com/cloud/clusters/data-service/manage-documents.html#create-documents) to create sample documents corresponding to each of the documents above.
-Add it to to specified bucket named "mealordering", scope nameed "AmericanAirlines" and collection named "AA234" created in previous step.
+Add it to to specified bucket named "mealordering", scope named "AmericanAirlines" and collection named "AA234" created in previous step.
 So for example, create a document with docId of "businessinventory" and copy contents of the sample JSON file to the document body.

 ![](./public/assets/screenshots/create-new-document.png)